commercetools/nodejs/CONTRIBUTING.md

 6. Linting and static checks are done by `npm run lint`.
 We follow lint rules defined in our [eslint-config](https://github.com/commercetools/eslint-config) which is based on [Airbnb eslint config](https://www.npmjs.com/package/eslint-config-airbnb).
 Static checks are done using [Flow](https://flowtype.org/) and can be included / adopted incrementally.
 Commiting also runs a git hook to lint the changed files.

+## Formatting (Prettier)

+We use [prettier](https://github.com/jlongster/prettier) to format our code, so we don't ever have to argue over code-style.

+Prettier is integrated into ESLint, so all code is checked.
+The rules are only enabled when running `yarn run lint` from the command-line.
+The rules are disabled in Atom so we don't get the annoying warnings while developing.

+### Setup

+Since prettier is integrated into ESLint it should run for the exact same files that are being linted.
+We run prettier as part of ESLint using `eslint-plugin-prettier`.
+We disable all rules that `prettier` takes care of using `eslint-config-prettier`.

 ## Upgrading dependencies

 We use [Greenkeeper](https://greenkeeper.io/) to get notified whenever there is a new version of a dependency, in form of a Pull Request.
 It's recommended to check the changes of the new versions before merging the PR.
 If necessary the PR should be updated with necessary code changes / migrations.